Possession of Drug Paraphernalia Charges In Arizona

 Proposition 200 Opportunities

-It’s important to note that first-time drug offenders charged with drug paraphernalia possession might be eligible for probation and drug treatment under Arizona’s Proposition 200.
+- First-time drug offenders charged with drug paraphernalia possession might be eligible for probation and treatment under Arizona’s Proposition 200.

 In Arizona, drug paraphernalia possession is generally classified as a Class 6 felony.
-The penalties for a Class 6 felony depend on the defendant’s criminal history:
+Penalties depend on the defendant’s criminal history:

 First-Time Offenders